So, you've spent an hour and a half in the store, picked out a large amount of food for your family, and come to the cash register. It's time to pay!

 Now it is a fully electronic service that keeps records of customers who write bad checks and have other problems with banks.

 According to the ABA Banking Journal, check fraud accounts for 35% of bank fraud.
 This results in a total loss of about $10 billion each year.

 Frank McKenna for Frankonfraud reports that successful fraud rose to more than $1.3 billion in 2018.
 No wonder why stores and other organizations are so suspicious.

-TeleCheck is a consumer-reporting agency that focuses primarily on customer information on checks and accounts.
-It is a pioneer check processing system that merchandisers can utilize to deduce how risky it is to accept a cheque and decide on the spot if they will approve it as payment.
+TeleCheck is a pioneer check processing system that merchandisers can utilize to deduce how risky it is to accept a check and decide on the spot if they will approve it as payment.
 If the TeleCheck system authorizes a check, the seller is ensured that they will get the amount without any chances of fraud.
 Similarly, if a check goes through successfully, it provides the check owner that their records are clear and their account is safe.

 TeleCheck structures and maintains a database of information gathered from checks, bank accounts, and debt records.
 Electronic check processing encompasses debt verification that seeks outstanding debt information about a check writer.
 The system evaluates the data to observe patterns, recognizes and avoids forgery, and formulates statistical profiles of valid and invalid transactions.
 TeleCheck utilizes the information examined in this database process to convey the risk level to traders.

 TeleCheck employs its risk model system to create acceptance recommendations for checks that await confirmation by traders.
 A trader provides data from the check and the check writer to TeleCheck either manually or electronically.
 TeleCheck then scans the information against its transaction database to look for matches that entail overdue payments or other account issues such as prior flagged transactions and such.